Prof-Drake-UMD/INST767-Sp25/Twinkle_Rathod/README.md

   - `latitude`, `longitude`, `juris_desc`

 ---

-Which neighborhoods or community areas in each city report the highest number of gun violence incidents?
+Which neighborhoods in D.C. and boroughs in NYC report the most firearm-related incidents?
 How have firearm-related incidents trended over the past 12 months in each city?
-What proportion of gun-related incidents result in an arrest? (chicagoo, nyc)
+How do firearm-related injury rates vary across states, according to the CDC?
+Is there any correlation between urban gun violence (DC/NYC) and state-level firearm death rates (CDC)?